Historic Towns Of America

 Book Your Hotel To Delaware

-Delaware was first settled by Dutch traders in the early 17th century and later became a colony of the English.
-It played a significant role in the American Revolutionary War and was the site of the Battle of Cooch's Bridge, one of the earliest battles of the conflict,
+Delaware was first settled by Dutch traders in the early 17th century and later became an English colony.
+The state played a significant role in the American Revolutionary War, serving as the site of the Battle of Cooch's Bridge, one of the conflict's earliest battles.

-Delaware is a state located in the Mid-Atlantic region of the United States.
+The state is located in the Mid-Atlantic region of the United States.
 It is the second smallest state by land area ( approximately 1,982 square miles) and the sixth least populous state in the country.
 Its capital city is Dover, and its largest city is Wilmington.
-The oldest city in the state of Delaware is Lewes and is referred as "The First Town in the First State."
+The oldest city in the state of Delaware is Lewes, and is referred to as "The First Town in the First State."

 On the Eastern Seaboard of the United States, Delaware is bordered by the Atlantic Ocean and Delaware Bay, as well as by the states of New Jersey, Pennsylvania and Maryland.
 Delaware's location affords easy access to the major metropolitan areas of the Northeast.
 Washington, D.C., Philadelphia, and Baltimore are all within a 2-hour drive.